connorabbas/basic-framework/README.md

 ### .env
 The project `.env` file should be created on install when using composer.
 If not, a provided example file is included.

-This file is for your custom configuration settings that may differ from each environment your site is being used (local, staging, production).
+This file is for your settings variables that may differ from each environment your site is being used (local, staging, production).
 It is also used to store private data such as API keys, database access credentials, etc. It is added to the `.gitignore` by default.

 Data from the `.env` file is accessible in the ` $_ENV ` super global.

 ### config()
 It's best practice that the data from your .env should only be accessed in the config class. `App\Data\Config`

-The config class allows you to set your options for things like database or mail connections, site settings, etc.
+The config class allows you to set your options for things like database or mail connections, site settings, etc. in an organized array structure.

 The ` config() ` helper function is used to access the desired data.
-Using a period (".") as the nesting delimiter for accessing the nested values in the configuration array.
+Using a period `.` as the nesting delimiter for accessing the nested values in the configuration array.

 ```php
 // get the database host name